-The lower section of the river below Foxton Road is also promising.
+The lower section of the South Platte River below Foxton Road is also promising.
 This obviously isn’t the section of river you seek out if you’re a die-hard angler looking to catch the biggest trout of your life.
 However, it’s a great close-to-home option if you’re learning how to fly-fish or want to non-stressful place to cast out your line.

-Spinney Mountain Reservoir, Dream Stream, and Eleven Mile Reservoir
+Spinney Mtn Res, Dream Stream, and Eleven Mile Res

 At almost an hour and a half away from Bailey, it takes a bit of a time investment to reach these fishing spots, which are located in central South Park between Hartsel and Lake George.
 But when you learn that this area is internationally famous for trout fishing, you’ll quickly realize the drive is completely worth it.